 I was feeling some pressure from last year’s Kanye sign.
 So I searched the internet, saw the Darth Vader sign, laughed, and my friend Shannon whipped up a quick Vader.
 I loved it!
 Probably because Darth Vader is my favorite Star Wars character.

 So in the morning I started to worry a bit.
 Is saying I find people’s lack of training disturbing rude?
 My friends assured me it wasn’t, and so we went to find a cheering spot around mile 12.
 At first I just kind of let my sign hang down low.
 I was trying to feel out the crowd.
 The elites don’t usually pay attention to our signs.
-They may glance, but give us an ‘oh, well aren’t you cute?’ nod and carry on with their running.
+They may glance, but give us an ‘oh, well aren’t you cute?’ nod and carry on with the race.
 Then the middle-of-the-pack runners starting coming.
 Our people!

 Well I was getting positive feedback on the sign.
 People would laugh.
 Nod their heads in agreement.
 Stop for pictures.
 Yell to their friends about their training.
 I was feeling good and started to cheer louder now.